SummaryRead the full fact sheet

-If you have diabetes, it is recommended that you follow a healthy eating plan based on plenty of vegetables and legumes (such as chickpeas, lentils, low-salt baked beans and kidney beans).
-Include some high-fibre carbohydrate foods such as wholegrain breads and cereals and fruit, as well as some lean protein sources and reduced-fat dairy products.
+If you have diabetes, it is recommended that you follow a healthy eating pattern based on plenty of vegetables and legumes (such as chickpeas, lentils, low-salt baked beans and kidney beans).
+Include some high-fibre, low glycaemic index (GI) carbohydrates such as wholegrain breads and cereals and fruit, as well as some lean protein sources and reduced-fat dairy products.
 Reduce your intake of saturated (unhealthy) fat and added sugars, and choose foods low in salt.

 Healthy eating and diabetes